 They acted quickly, developing their cocktails into a bottled format while their design team got working on labels, bottles, and boxes, and figuring out the best way to provide for their supportive customers.
 Since this decision they’ve made many changes to how they operate, and they now ship their bottled cocktails nationwide, and have collaborated with some fantastic local businesses.

 Through all these changes their customers have been amazing.
-Charles says there is no way the team could have survived if it wasn’t for the support of their loyal customers.
+Charles says there is no way the team could have survived if it wasn’t for the support of their loyal locals.
 The moment their take-away operations were launched their customers immediately jumped on board, and when restrictions were eased, they were there waiting, and the space was booked out almost every night.

 To return this support, Budgie Smuggler sponsors their local football club and players, ran a fundraiser for their local volunteer fire service in the wake of the Bushfires, as well as supporting international orphanages.
-None of this support is at risk despite the threat of COVID-19, as they believe that if ever business supported their local community and support organisations, the world would be a much better place!
+None of this support is at risk despite the threat of COVID-19, as they believe that if ever business supported their local community and support organisations, the world would be a much better place.

 The team at The Budgie Smuggler have worked tirelessly throughout the year, and Charles says the resilience of their staff is something to be proud of.
 The team is deeply appreciative for the support of their community – it was only a matter of hours before they came to support their take-away service, and they wouldn’t be open without them.